nicholas-lacourse93/nicholas-lacourse93/README.md

 I also enjoy learning web development and platform design.
 So if you have any market-platform services that need tuning, please do not hesitate to reach out.

-What you will find here on my profile are repositories that contain all information regarding my currently active working or already published papers.
-If you have any questions about any of the projects, you are always welcome to reach out.
+When my school embargo is lifted for my research manuscripts you will find on this page ~private~ public repositories to my manuscripts and all data files related to them.

-All repos are licensed under C00.
+All repositories are licensed under C00.

 You can find my website [here](https://www.nicholaslacourse.com/).
 (Yes, it is deployed off of GitHub pages) 🤙